MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-prepare-application.md

 To complete this tutorial, you need a local Docker development environment running Linux containers.
 Docker provides packages that configure Docker on [Windows][docker-for-windows].

 > [!NOTE]
-> Azure Kubernetes Service on Azure Stack HCI does not include the Docker components required to complete every step in these tutorials.
+> AKS hybrid does not include the Docker components required to complete every step in these tutorials.
 Therefore, we recommend using a full Docker development environment.

 ## Get application code